 The remainder of any fixed payments, as well as the variable payments, are allocated to non-lease elements because the variable consideration for incremental page volume or usage is considered attributable to the delivery of those elements.
-The consideration for the non-lease elements is not dependent on the consideration for equipment and vice versa and the consideration method is not necessary.
+The consideration for the non-lease elements is not dependent on the consideration for equipment and vice versa and the consideration for the equipment and services is priced at the appropriate standalone values; therefore, the relative standalone selling price allocation method is not necessary.
 The revenue associated with the non-lease elements are normally accounted for as a single performance obligation being delivered in a series with delivery being measured as the usage billed to the customer.
 Accordingly, revenue from these agreements is recognized in a manner consistent with the guidance for Maintenance and Services agreements.
 Refer to Note 1 - Basis of Presentation and Summary of Significant Accounting Policies.